jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

   (h) cemeteries;
   (i) crematoria;
-  (j) disinfecting and cleansing stations established under this Act; and (k) any other works declared by the Governor-General by Order in Council to be sanitary works, (2) The Minister may, by notice in the Gazette, from time to time require any local authority to provide for the benefit of its district, whether within or beyond the boundaries thereof, such sanitary works as the Minister may specify in the requisition or to alter or extend any sanitary works previously provided by the local authority.
+  (j) disinfecting and cleansing stations established under this Act; and (k) any other works declared by the Governor-General by Order in Council to be sanitary works (see subsection (14)), (2) The Minister may, by notice in the Gazette, from time to time require any local authority to provide for the benefit of its district, whether within or beyond the boundaries thereof, such sanitary works as the Minister may specify in the requisition or to alter or extend any sanitary works previously provided by the local authority.
 Any requisition issued under this subsection may specify a time, not being less than 3 months after the service of the requisition, within which proposals for the carrying out of the work shall be submitted to the Director-General under this section, and may contain such general directions relating to the carrying out of the work, including a direction as to the amount of expenditure to be incurred, as the Director-General thinks fit.
 (3) Any 2 or more local authorities may with the Director-General's approval, and shall if so required by the Director-General, combine for the purpose of providing, altering, or extending any sanitary works pursuant to this section; and where they have combined or have been required to combine for that purpose a requisition under subsection (2) may be issued to them jointly, and any reference in subsections (4) to (9) to a local authority shall be construed accordingly.
 (4) Every requisition issued under this section shall be in writing and shall be served on the local authority.